Dan-Nascimento/RESTful-API-Catalog/README.md

 ## Propósito:

-Webservice of catalog with more than 1 million itens.
-This API was released ONLY AS A PORTRAIT, considering there were sensitive data that couldn't be shared with the public.
-That's why it won't go up if executed, but, as said, can show a bit of my expertise at the area.
+Webservice Catalog of a RESTful API

+This project showcases a RESTful API designed to manage a catalog containing over 1 million items.
+Due to the sensitive nature of the data involved, the API has been released as a portrait version, ensuring that no confidential information is accessible to the public.
+While the API cannot be executed in a public environment, this project serves as a testament to my proficiency in developing scalable and efficient web services.
+It demonstrates my ability to handle large datasets and implement secure data management practices in API design.

 ## Informações Técnicas